mobilikedev/Woodo-Framework-iOS/README.md

       must be selected.

-      If cloned PushAd's git repository, it is recommended, but not mandatory, to un-check (de-select) "Copy items into destination group's folder (if needed)", as keeping repository up-to-date would be much more easier.
+      If cloned Woodo's git repository, it is recommended, but not mandatory, to un-check (de-select) "Copy items into destination group's folder (if needed)", as keeping repository up-to-date would be much more easier.

     2. Now, you have to add 'Other Linker Flags'.
 Click project navigator icon /** TODO: Add icon here */ at upper-left corner (below run button)